3 Signs to Help Recognize Depression in Teens

 Some teens dealing with depression may express anger or irritability.
 They may show their depression with outbursts of rage.
 Or perhaps they cause trouble in school when they hadn’t before.
 As parents, we shouldn’t assume their anger is just part of an adolescent “phase.”
 This is a sign that must be recognized, monitored, and addressed.
 Check-in with your teen at a time when you and they are calm.
 Try to determine if their anger seems justified or whether it’s likely masking something else that may require professional help.

-2) Lack of Sadness
+2) Sadness or Lack of Feelings

 3) A Loss of…